MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-active-directory-federation-service.md

 The [!INCLUDE[server](../developer/includes/server.md)] instance must be configured to allow claims based authentication.
 You can do this by using the [!INCLUDE[admintool](../developer/includes/admintool.md)], the [Set-NAVServerConfiguration cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/Set-NAVServerConfiguration) in the [!INCLUDE[adminshell](../developer/includes/adminshell.md)], or by modifying the server instance's CustomSettings.config file directly.

 1. Set the **Credential Type** (ClientServicesCredentialType) to ```NavUserPassword``` or ```AccessControlService```.
     -   If you set this to ```NavUserPassword```, client users can use either NavUserPassword or claims based authentication to access [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-The CustomSetting.config file should include the following line:
+The CustomSettings.config file should include the following line:

         ```
         <add key="ClientServicesCredentialType" value="NavUserPassword"/>
         ```
-    -   If you set this to ```AccessControlService```, only clients that use claims based authentication will be allowed to access [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-The CustomSetting.config file should include the following line:
+    -   If you set this to `AccessControlService`, only clients that use claims based authentication will be allowed to access [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+The CustomSettings.config file should include the following line:

         ```
         <add key="ClientServicesCredentialType" value="AccessControlService"/>